SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 .. note::

-   Swift classes do not inherit from a universal base class.
+   Swift classes don't inherit from a universal base class.
    Classes you define without specifying a superclass automatically become base classes for you to build upon.